Contact the GG Archives

-SS La Bourgogne Collection
+SS La Bourgogne Archival Collection

 Front Cover, CGT French Line SS La Bourgogne Cabin Class Passenger List - 10 March 1888.